Military Car Insurance: USAA, Discounts & Best Rates for Service Members

 Geico Military Car Insurance

-Geico provides up to a 15% military discount for all active duty service members, veterans, National Guard, and Reserve members, and also offers a deployed driver discount of up to 25% for drivers deployed overseas due to military service.
-These discounts can be combined with other available savings.
+Geico provides up to a 15% military discount for all active duty service members, veterans, National Guard, and Reserve members.
+A separate Deployed Driver Discount of up to 25% is available for members deployed overseas due to military service, and an Emergency Deployment Discount is also offered for members deployed to Department of Defense-designated imminent danger pay areas, provided the vehicle is stored under one of Geico's approved storage protection plans.
+These discounts can be stacked with other available savings.

 Other Major Carriers with Military Discounts